A VEGAN TWIST on the CLASSIC SPINACH SALAD made with BACON!

 - Cut the dirty stems off the shiitake mushrooms & wipe clean with a damp paper towel, if needed.
 Slice them crosswise as thin as possible.

 - Place on a baking sheet lined with parchment paper.
-Drizzle with 2 tbsp of olive oil and sprinkle with 1 tsp or more of sea salt.
+Drizzle with 2 tablespoon of olive oil and sprinkle with 1 teaspoon or more of sea salt.

 - Roast at 375 for approximately 20 min or until crispy.